thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 {% include templates/edge/bind-port-changed-banner.md %}

-{% include images-gallery.html imageCollection="copyAccessToken" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="copyAccessTokenDht22" showListImageTitles="true" %}

 Now you are ready to publish temperature telemetry data on behalf of your device.
 We will use simple commands to publish temperature data over HTTP or MQTT in this example.